raisedadead/ama/README.md

 ### How about Twitter?

 Yes, why not?
 My DMs are open.
 Give me a follow 😉.
-I tweet (and retweet fun stuff).
+Sometimes I tweet (and retweet fun stuff).

 > <https://twitter.com/raisedadead>